jeremenichelli/personal-site/README.md

 Variables are scoped per group (colors, typography), then separated by `__` to indicate its meaning and they can be followed by `--` in case the variable is a variant or belongs to an specific usage.

-If names are composed by more than one word a single hyphen is used.
+If names are composed by more than one word a single hyphen is used as separation.

 ### Type scale